awslabs/aws-video-transcriber/docs/en/deployment.md

 ### Download captions or video with captions

-After the captions or videos with captions are generated, you can download them directly through the web console:
+After the captions or videos with captions are generated, you can download them directly:

 - If the video is in the editing status, select the video and the corresponding language to enter the video editing page to download.
 ![](./images/user-guide-video-download-1.png)